gvwilson/thirdbit/fiction/in-heck/index.md

 It only had one arm,
-and like many of the refugee bots it had patches and welds from years of mending, but someone had made it a blue hat with a little tin badge, and it was the most cheerful bot Maddie had ever met.
+and like many of the refugee bots it had patches and welds from years of mending, but someone had made it a blue hat with a little tin badge, and it was the most cheerful bot Maddy had ever met.

 Able rolled to a halt and doffed its hat.
 "Good morning, one and all," it said jauntily,